yashwantsathish/YashwantPortfolio/README.md

 # Yashwant Kannan Sathish Kumar - Data Analytics Portfolio

 Hi, I'm Yashwant!
 I'm a 3rd-year Computer Science major at Cal Poly SLO with a burgeoning passion for data analytics.
-I've united this passion with my interest in NBA basketball to produce several data analytics projects, utilizing data to derive insight to improve game strategy and roster development.
+I've united this passion with my interest in NBA basketball to produce several data analytics projects, utilizing data to derive insight to improve game strategy and roster construction.
 This repository serves to showcase my skills and as a platform to share my projects + track my progress in Data Analytics and Data Science-related topics.

 ## Project 1: Analyzing Movement Shooting Proficiency to Explain the Thinking Behind a Playoff Coaching Adjustment